Want More Privacy? You Need to Change These Browser Settings Now

 Apple has made privacy a top priority in all of its products, including its Safari browser.
 For the Brave browser, privacy is a core goal, and Mozilla and Microsoft are touting privacy as a way to differentiate their browsers from Google Chrome.
 But despite Google's reliance on ad revenue, Chrome engineers are working on rolling out a new privacy-preserving ad-targeting technology called Topics, which the tech giant is testing as a replacement to its failed FLOC project.

-For all of the browsers listed here, one quick way to give yourself a privacy boost is by changing the default search engine.
+One quick way to give yourself a privacy boost across all of the browsers listed here is by changing the default search engine.
 For instance, try the privacy-focused search engine DuckDuckGo.
 Although its search results may not be quite as useful or deep as Google's, DuckDuckGo is still pretty close -- and it's long been favored by the privacy-minded for its refusal to track user searches.

 Other universal options that can boost your privacy include disabling your browser's location tracking and search engine autocomplete features, turning off password autofills and regularly deleting your browsing history.
 If that's not enough and you want to take your privacy to the next level, consider trying one of the virtual private networks CNET has reviewed that work with all browsers.
 (You can also check out our roundups of browser-based VPNs to try as well as the best VPNs for Windows.)